 Chapter 3: methodology

-- Introduction (presenting a summary of research focus, purpose, and outlining the structure of chapter)
+Chapter 3: methodology of research focus, purpose, and outlining the structure of chapter)

 - Research methodology (explaining the selected method and rationale for its selection instead of alternative methods)